VysePresident/MafiaBot2/README.md

 # BUGS (Bunny):

+-(Logged July 8th, 2023) - The %gamesetup command triggers rate-limiting constantly.
+This lasts for ~10 seconds in the test server but can last 1-5 minutes in the actual Mafia server.
+This is a serious problem and needs to be optimized somehow.

 -Bot can't handle underscores and certain usernames.

 -Are all moderater commands admin only?
 (No - %kill needs some work)